FAQ Optimization for AI Search

 How long should FAQ answers be?

 Keep answers concise enough to stand alone, usually one short paragraph.
-Add links to deeper sections when the answer needs more context.
+Add links to deeper sections or primary sources when the answer needs more context.

 Can Page Refresh AI find FAQ gaps?